destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/namelists.md.txt

   - e923_0
 ```

-In addition the defined macros (see `marcos.toml`) are use in the namelist for config driven selections.
+In addition the defined macros (see `deode/data/config_files/include/macros.toml`) are use in the namelist for config driven selections.
 For e.g. the forecast the settings are dependent on the CSC used as well as the forcing model and the config keys `general.csc` and `boundaries.bdmodel` are used accordingly like:
 ```
 forecast:
   - master_common